adamkashani/WhatsApp/README.txt

 							chatApp

-the applications allows to client they are connected to app and be online user and chat with other online clients
+the application allows to client they are connected to app and be online user and chat with other online clients

-the applications can run on cluster , the apps communicate with pubsub redis DB - for example you can run two servers(server1 and server2) and to see the apps communicate
+the application can run on cluster , the apps communicate with pubsub redis DB - for example you can run two servers(server1 and server2) and to see the apps communicate